pchampin/minutes_to_gh/README.md

 ------------

-This program fetches the minutes of a meeting (an HTML file), find all mention to github issues or pull requests, and post a comment to each of them, containing a link to the (sub)section where this issue/pull request was mentioned.
+This program fetches the minutes of a meeting (an HTML file), find all mention to GitHub issues or pull requests, and post a comment to each of them, containing a link to the (sub)section where this issue/pull request was mentioned.